“A thrilling, true-life adventure that transports the reader to a place as foreboding, exciting, and dangerous as outer space…”

 Sealab is the underwater Right Stuff: the true story of how a gutsy team of U.S. Navy divers and scientists set out to prove that you could build the marine equivalent of a space station—and they forever changed man’s relationship to the sea.
 Their quest would ultimately do for deep-sea diving what breaking the sound barrier had done for flight.

-Sealab the well-received nonfiction book, originally published by Simon & Schuster in 2012, became the basis of the PBS documentary that premiered in February 2019 on the renowned “American Experience” series; it’s now streaming and available on DVD.
-The hour-long program by the accomplished crew at Insignia Films breathes new life into the story with its stunning pastiche of graphics, images, and rare archival footage.
+Sealab the well-received nonfiction book, originally published by Simon & Schuster in 2012, became the basis of a PBS documentary, also called Sealab, that premiered in February 2019 on the renowned “American Experience” series; it’s now streaming and available on DVD.
+The hour-long program by the accomplished crew at Insignia Films adds a new dimension to the Sealab story with its stunning pastiche of graphics, images, and rare archival footage.

 Anyone who’s read the book will recognize the history that’s deftly recounted in the film: While NASA was trying to put a man on the moon, the U.S. Navy launched a series of daring experiments to prove that divers could live and work from a sea-floor base.
 When the first underwater “habitat” called Sealab was tested in the early 1960s, conventional dives had strict depth limits and lasted for only minutes, not the hours and even days that the visionaries behind Sealab wanted to achieve—for purposes of exploration, scientific research, industry, recovering sunken submarines and aircraft.
 All of this and perhaps more would be possible, if only the harrowing physical and physiological barriers could be broken.